wrehman1/DevOps-Learning---Networking/README.md

 **Types of NATs**

 Static NAT: Maps a single private IP address to a single public IP address (like having a dedicated translator for just one device).
+Static NAT is one-to-one mapping for fixed IP nneds.

-Dynamic NAT: Maps a private IP address to one of many public IP addresses from a pool
+Dynamic NAT: Maps a private IP address to one of many public IP addresses from a pool.

-PAT (Port Address Translation):
+PAT (Port Address Translation): Known as NAT overload.
+PAT is very efficient because it allows multiple devices on a local network to be mapped to a single public IP address but with different port numbers.
+PAT uses a single public IP from multiple devices by assigning different port numbers.

+**Troubleshoot with ping, traceroute, nslookup!**

+'ping' -